kareniel/jonathandupre.com/content/blog/classify-incident-severity.md

 ---
-title: How to Classify Incident Severity
+title: How to classify incident severity
 date: 2021-12-10
 ---